More on hysteresis:

 Imagine having a fever so bad that it permanently raised your body temperature.
 Now imagine a period of unemployment so bad that it permanently reduces our economy’s ability to produce things and employ people.
 That’s hysteresis — the long-term scarring of our economy from periods of short-term unemployment.
-I’ve discussed this before, and I think the evidence is very convincing it is a major issue.
-Hysteresis is part of the engine in the recent Brad Delong/Larry Summers paper arguing for self-sustaining stimulus.
+I’ve discussed this . . . → Read More: Hysteresis and the Pretense of Knowledge

 University of California (Berkeley) economist Brad DeLong took my late-in-life education on economic issues to a new level.
 I’ve plenty more to learn, of course, but I enjoyed his discussion.

 Here’s a snippet from his article in the Seeking Alpha web site:

 In such a setup, the conclusion of Mankiw and . . . → Read More: Monetary vs. Fiscal Policy